Rescue work continues as death toll rises in Pakistan factory collapse

 Injured survivors said the factory's owner, who was adding a new floor to the building, had ignored advice from his contractor and pleas from his workers to stop construction after cracks in the walls following a powerful earthquake last week.

-The quake of magnitude 7.5 killed more than 300 people in Pakistan and the northern parts of neighbouring Afghanistan and damaged thousands of buildings.
+The quake of magnitude 7.5 killed more than 300 people in Pakistan and the northern parts of neighboring Afghanistan and damaged thousands of buildings.

 Muhammad Ramzan, 22, one of the survivors, said that he had witnessed cracks first appearing in the structure, moments before the collapse.